wiheto/netplotbrain/README.md

 There are currently three background styles: "surface", "filled" and "cloudy".

-The surface, quickly renders a surface from the voxels.
+The surface quickly renders a surface from the voxels.
 Additional arguments can be provided in order to the resolution of the surface.

-The filled style, plots the template's brain mask as voxels.
+The filled style plots the template's brain mask as voxels.
 This can be slightly RAM consuming.

-The cloudy style, tries to identify the outline of the mask and plots points along the edges.
+The cloudy style tries to identify the outline of the mask and plots points along the edges.
 The cloudy style is quick, but the edge detection is run relative to the specified initial view of the plot.

 For templates, you can change the voxelsize of the template.
 Larger voxels means the plot will be generated quicker.